 - Federal PLUS Loans.
 The Parent Loan for Undergraduate Students is also a federal loan program that may or may not have been listed on your financial aid award letter.
 This loan is secured by parents only (student not obligated on the loan).
 Rates vary each year and there is an origination fee associated with this loan.
 Be sure to shop carefully when considering a PLUS loan along with any other private loan options for the best rates and loan benefits.

 - Private Loans.
 Private loans are available through private lenders, banks and state-based agencies for students and parents.
 Program rates and fees can vary widely based on the individual lender, program and borrower.
-Variable rate loans may seem enticing right now as market rates are historically low.
+Variable rate loans may seem enticing.
 But you must assess whether or not you will be able to afford a higher monthly payment if rates increase prior to paying off your loan.
 Fixed rate private loan programs are available and may also have credit-based pricing.
 Unless you have some of the best credit scores out there, keep in mind you may not qualify for that lowest advertised rate.
 To learn more about rates and programs offered by RISLA visit risla.com/student-loans.